AlexSotoDev/AlexSotoDev.github.io/_posts/2019-04-29-fight-cloud.md

 ## Role

-I served as a project lead.
-My lead programmer role involved managing a team of programmers and coordinating with art and design leads/teams.
+I served as the project's lead programmer.
+My role involved managing a team of programmers and coordinating with art and design leads/teams.
 Some of my contributions and responsibilities:
 * Planned weekly sprints of programming tasks and assigned roles.
 * Coordinated status check-ins over Slack, in-person advisory sessions, and code reviews with programmers weekly.